 The prefrontal cortex — a part of the brain that allows people to learn from their experiences — does not fully develop in humans until people are in their early 20s.
 While some teens are able to experiment with drugs and alcohol without experiencing life-altering consequences, many are not.
-If you are concerned that your child has lost control, getting them into teen drug addiction treatment programs could save their life.
+If you are concerned that your child has lost control, getting them into teen drug addiction treatment programs that treat teens 18 years or older could save their life.
 Sending your child to rehab is not a punishment; it is a way to help them get their life on course.
 Crestview welcomes people of all races, gender identities, and backgrounds to join together in healing.
 Contact us today by calling 866.262.0531.

-Should I Send My Child to Residential Treatment?
+Should I Send My 18+ Teen to Residential Treatment?

 Teen rehab centers are places where teens can get help for drug dependence.
 Some rehab centers offer treatment for both teens and adults, while others focus on just one age group.
 At Crestview, we offer alcohol and drug treatment for teens 18 and up.